-Looking for free activities for kids in Columbia, SC?
+Looking for free activities in Columbia, SC?
 You can fill up a day in Columbia without spending a dime!
 We’ve compiled a list and it is packed full of free and cheap ideas for you.
 Grab your family and make some fun-filled memories together for free.
 Here’s our list of free things to do in Columbia, SC with kids!

 Free Things to Do Outside in Columbia, SC